KPWW FIGHTS AGAINST SEXUAL HARASSMENT

 No worker deserves to be offended or discriminated against in the workplace.
 Unfortunately, many — especially women — experience a hostile work environment with sexual innuendo, outright sexual advances, and discrimination in advancement.
 That’s not fair.
 And it’s illegal.

-KATOR, PARKS, WEISER & HARRIS has extensive experience in defending against workplace offenses and litigating complaints of sexual harassment in the workplace, including federal sexual harassment.
-And we’ve helped workers throughout the U.S. and the world get relief and compensation.
+Kator, Parks, Weiser & Harris, PLLC, has extensive experience in defending against workplace offenses and litigating complaints of sexual harassment in the workplace, including federal sexual harassment.
+We’ve helped workers throughout the U.S. and the world get relief and compensation.
 If you are a victim of harassment, contact us today for a free consultation.
 We’d like to help.

 FREQUENTLY ASKED QUESTIONS